marius-wieschollek/passwords/CONTRIBUTING.md

 * Run `npm install`
 * Run `npm run watch`
 * You can now access the [app](http://localhost/index.php/apps/passwords)
+* A [file with sample data](https://git.mdns.eu/nextcloud/passwords/wikis/_files/Sample%20Passwords.json) is available in the wiki and can be imported on the [backups page](http://localhost/index.php/apps/passwords#/backup)

 #### Helpful commands
 * `npm run build` - Create production build of JS/CSS files